grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

 ---
-title: "Configure GEM Federation-Frontend"
+title: "Configure GEM federation-frontend"
-menuTitle: "GEM Federation-Frontend"
+menuTitle: "GEM federation-frontend"
-description: "Learn how to enable the GEM Federation-Frontend."
+description: "Learn how to enable the GEM federation-frontend."
 ---

-# Configure GEM Federation-Frontend
+# Configure GEM federation-frontend

-This article explains how to deploy the Grafana Enterprise Metrics (GEM) Federation-Frontend in a Kubernetes cluster using Helm.
-The Federation-Frontend allows you to query data from multiple GEM clusters using a single endpoint.
-For more information about cluster query federation, refer to the [Federation-Frontend documentation](https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/operations/cluster-query-federation).
+This article explains how to deploy the Grafana Enterprise Metrics (GEM) federation-frontend in a Kubernetes cluster using Helm.
+The federation-frontend allows you to query data from multiple GEM clusters using a single endpoint.
+For more information about cluster query federation, refer to the [federation-frontend documentation](https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/operations/cluster-query-federation).

-This guide focuses specifically on deploying the Federation-Frontend component as a standalone deployment without any additional GEM or Mimir components.
+This guide focuses specifically on deploying the federation-frontend component as a standalone deployment without any additional GEM or Mimir components.

 ## Before you begin

 1. Set up a GEM cluster: For information about setting up and configuring a full GEM deployment, refer to the [Configure Grafana Enterprise Metrics]({{< relref "./configure-grafana-enterprise-metrics" >}}) and [Get started with Grafana Mimir using the Helm chart]({{< relref "../get-started-helm-charts" >}}) articles.
 2. Provision an access token with `metrics:read` scope for each cluster that you want to query.
 For more information, refer to [Set up a GEM tenant](https://grafana.com/docs/enterprise-metrics/<GEM_VERSION>/set-up-gem-tenant).

-## Deploy the GEM Federation-Frontend
+## Deploy the GEM federation-frontend

 1. Create a Kubernetes `Secret` named `gem-tokens` with the GEM access tokens for each of the remote GEM clusters.
 This `Secret` will be later used in the Helm values file.
 Replace `TOKEN1` and `TOKEN2` with the access tokens for the remote GEM clusters.